The State of Business Education (Part II)

 Mitreanu, Cristian (2006c), Looking Down on Corporate Strategy, RedefiningStrategy.com

 Mitreanu, Cristian (2009), A Wake-Up Call for the Business Nation, RedefiningStrategy.com

 Montgomery, Cynthia (2013), in Ken Favaro & Art Kleiner, The Thought Leader Interview: Cynthia Montgomery, strategy+business

 Rosenzweig, Phil (2007), The Halo Effect ... and the Eight Other Business Delusions that Deceive Managers, Free Press

 Image: Galatea of the Spheres is a painting by Salvador Dalí made in 1952.
 It depicts Gala Dalí, Salvador Dalí's wife and muse, as pieced together through a series of spheres.
 The name Galatea refers to a sea nymph of Classical mythology renowned for her virtue, and may also refer to the statue beloved by its creator, Pygmalion.
 Measuring 65.0 x 54.0 cm, the painting depicts the bust of Gala composed of a matrix of spheres seemingly suspended in space.
 It represents a synthesis of Renaissance art and atomic theory and illustrates the ultimate discontinuity of matter, the spheres themselves representing atomic particles. -- Wikipedia (retrieved 2/22/2017)

-This article (and Part I) is a slightly-edited excerpt from a draft manuscript of the "letter to the reader," which was intended to be included in Cristian Mitreanu's 2013 book Spointra and the Secret of Business Success (The Aged Edition).
+This article (and Part I) is a slightly-edited excerpt from an unpublished draft manuscript (May 2013) of the "letter to the reader," which was intended to be included in Cristian Mitreanu's 2013 book Spointra and the Secret of Business Success (The Aged Edition).
 As is, it was first published here.